gngrwzrd/UIImageLoader/readme.md

 - (NSURLSessionDataTask *) setImageForControlState:(UIControlState) controlState withRequest:(NSURLRequest *) request completion:(UIImageDiskCacheCompletion) completion;
 ````

-If you use a custom cache other than the default cache, use these methods:
+If you use a custom configured cache use these methods:

 ````
 UIImageView: